michaeltangfong/code-test-weston-library/README.md

 Logical : false
 ```
 ## Change of business logic ##
-All data including markets, jurisdictions, distributors and MIRN ranges are stored in data folder in json format, data can be modified in files in case of business logic change.
+All data including markets, jurisdictions, distributors and MIRN ranges are stored in data folder, modify data respectively in case of business logic change.

 #### Library folder structure ####
 ```bash